-Our PATH initiative is designed to encourage physical activity in North Carolina’s parks, greenways, and other outdoor spaces.
-PATH connects people to nature by promoting physical activity, fostering an appreciation for the life-sustaining role of parks and natural areas, promoting diverse experiences and voices in the outdoors, and helping people lead healthier and happier lives.
+That’s why the Department of Natural and Cultural Resources developed Parks and Trails for Health (PATH), an initiative designed to encourage physical activity in North Carolina’s parks, greenways, and other outdoor spaces.
+PATH connects people to nature by promoting physical activity, expanding outdoor recreational opportunities, fostering an appreciation for the life-sustaining role of parks and natural areas, promoting diverse experiences and voices in the outdoors, and helping people lead healthier and happier lives.

 There are hundreds of state, local, federal, and non-profit trails, parks, greenways, blueways, and nature preserves throughout our state.
 These public recreational spaces are literal common ground for the people of North Carolina – places where everyone is welcome.
 But the main thing is to get out there on the trails and in the parks – it will enhance your quality of life, guaranteed.
 And if you’ve got kids, definitely take them along.
 It’ll help establish a lifelong connection to the outdoors that will sustain their health throughout their lives.
 Thank you to everyone at the Great Trails State Coalition for the amazing work this year!
 We have a lot to celebrate—and I look forward to seeing you on the trail!